VoronDesign/Voron-Documentation/community/macros/index.md

 ### PRINT_START

-The PRINT_START macro is called at the start of every print by slicers that are confgured to be aware of it.
+The PRINT_START macro is called at the start of every print by slicers that are configured to be aware of it.

 ### PRINT_END